Mother of Ashoka

-The information about Mother of Ashoka The Great (c.
+The information about the mother of Ashoka (c.
 3rd century BCE), the 3rd Mauryan emperor of ancient India, varies between different sources.
 Ashoka's own inscriptions and the main texts that provide information about his life (such as Ashokavadana and Mahavamsa) do not name his mother.
 The Asokavadanamala names her Subhadrangi, while Vamsatthapakasini calls her Dharma (Pali: Dhamma).
 Different texts variously describe her as a Brahmin or a Kshatriya.

 Names

 Ashoka's own inscriptions do not mention his parents.
 The various Buddhist texts provide different names or epithets for Ashoka's mother: